David Brooks (commentator): Career

 In 1986, Brooks was hired by The Wall Street Journal, where he worked first as an editor of the book review section.
 He also filled in for five months as a movie critic.
 From 1990 to 1994, the newspaper posted Brooks as an op-ed columnist to Brussels, where he covered Russia (making numerous trips to Moscow); the Middle East; South Africa; and European affairs.
 On his return, Brooks joined the neo-conservative Weekly Standard when it was launched in 1994.
 Two years later, he edited an anthology, Backward and Upward: The New Conservative Writing.

-In 2000, Brooks published a book of cultural commentary titled Bobos in Paradise: The New Upper Class and How They Got There to considerable acclaim.
-The book, a paean to consumerism, argued that the new managerial or "new upper class" represents a marriage between the liberal idealism of the 1960s and the self-interest of the 1980s.
+In 2000, Brooks published a book of cultural commentary titled Bobos in Paradise: The New Upper Class and How They Got There where he argued that the new managerial or "new upper class" represents a marriage between the liberal idealism of the 1960s and the self-interest of the 1980s.

 According to a 2010 article in New York Magazine written by Christopher Beam, New York Times editorial-page editor Gail Collins called Brooks in 2003 and invited him to lunch.

 Collins was looking for a conservative to replace outgoing columnist William Safire, but one who understood how liberals think.
 "I was looking for the kind of conservative writer that wouldn't make our readers shriek and throw the paper out the window," says Collins.
 "He was perfect."
 Brooks started writing in September 2003.
 "The first six months were miserable," Brooks says.
-"I'd never been hated on a mass scale before."
+"I'd never been hated on a mass scale before."One column written by Brooks in The New York Times, which dismissed the conviction of Scooter Libby as being "a farce" and having "no significance", was derided by political blogger Andrew Sullivan.